Reflecting on purpose of visit

 • To refrain from all sexual activity

-• To refrain from harmful speech
+• To refrain from unskilful speech, such as telling lies

 • To refrain from consuming alcohol or recreational drugs